swv293/swv293.github.io/about.md

 ---
-layout: page
+layout: post
 title: About
 ---
 ### About me

 I am a data enthusiast, who is currently enrolled in the Metis Data Science Bootcamp (Fall 2018).
-Learn about the fun stuff I am doing in my blog.
+Learn about the fun stuff I am doing as a part of the coursework in my blog.

 I also have a PhD in Molecular Biology and have spent a better part of the last decade as a researcher working on Genomics and Proteomics.
 You can find out more about my previous avatar, either on [Google Scholar](https://scholar.google.com/citations?view_op=list_works&hl=en&user=noNcuOoAAAAJ) or [ResearchGate](https://www.researchgate.net/profile/Swaminathan_Venkatesh).